konradw98/private-g01/docs/templates/tech-report-phase-1-en.md

 * Data access is handled the same way as in the phase 1.

 PHASE 3
+* Data access works exactly the same as in previous phases.

+PHASE 4
-* The router works exactly the same as in previous phases.
+* The connection management works the same as in previous phases.

 ### Data Access

-(_describe any created classes to help on data access_).

 PHASE 1
 * Connection to the database is prepared in main method, but the process of opening and closing connection is held only in Handlers.
 * Queries to database are made in handlers directly.

 PHASE 2
-* It is done the same way as it was in the phase 1.
+* Now we've added classes which are responsible for processing strings corresponding to each segment of the command.
+* We have Parameters, PathParameters and Headers classes.
+They are holding all information needed to run the command properly.
+* They consist of HashMap with key being a string name of the parameter, and value being the string value corresponding to the parameter name.
+* Then, in each handler the parameters are being validated and check if for example, parsing to int is possible.

 PHASE 3
-* It is done the same way as it was in the previous phases.
+* It is done the same way as it was in the previous phase.

+PHASE 4
+* It works the same way as in the previous phases.

 ### Error Handling/Processing

-(_describe how errors are handled and communicated to the application user_).

 PHASE 1